An unbiased approach to compressed sensing: Introduction

 \subsection{Contributions}

-A clear drawback with non-convex optimization schemes is that algorithms are bound to get stuck in local minima, and in concrete situations it is hard to determine weather this is the case or not.
-In the present article we give conditions on $A$ which imply that any local minima of \eqref{genprobS} for $f(x)=\card(x)$ necessarily has a high cardinality unless it is the global minima.
-Hence, if a sparse local minima is found one can be sure that it is the global minima.
-In the case of $f=\iota_{P_K}$ we take this one step further and give conditions under which \eqref{genprobS} has a unique local minimizer, which hence must be the global minimizer as well as the solution to the original problem \eqref{agt1intro}.
+A clear drawback with non-convex optimization schemes is that algorithms are bound to get stuck in local minima, and in concrete situations it is hard to determine whether this is the case or not.
+In the present article we give simple conditions which imply that the global minima of \eqref{genprobS} for $f(x)=\mu\card(x)$ \textit{is the oracle solution}, and moreover that any local minima necessarily has a high cardinality unless it is the global minima.
+Hence, if a sparse local minima is found one can be sure that it is the oracle solution.
+In the case of $f=\iota_{P_k}$ we take this one step further and give conditions under which \eqref{genprobS} has a unique local minimizer, which hence must be the oracle solution and also the solution to the original problem \eqref{agt1intro}.

-In the case when $b=Ax_0+\ep$ and $x_0$ is a sparse vector, we significantly improve the state of the art in compressed sensing in a number of ways.
-Firstly, the conditions on $A$ hold in greater generality.
-Secondly, we obtain an estimate corresponding to \eqref{crt} where the involved constants are significantly smaller than $C_K$.
-Thirdly (and most importantly), the method seems to work better in practice, at least in the setting when $A$ has normalized Gaussian random columns.
-In particular, for reasonable values of noise (e.g.~$SNR\approx 4$ for the case of a 100x200 matrix $A$, see Section \ref{sec:num}) we can find the oracle solution using the Forward Backward Splitting algorithm.
+To be more precise, when the ``measurement'' $b$ has the form $b=Ax_0+\ep$ and $x_0$ is a sparse vector, we significantly improve the state of the art in compressed sensing in a number of ways.
+Firstly, the conditions on $A$ hold in greater generality, in the sense that our counterpart to conditions such as ``small Restricted Isometry Property-values'' or ``small mutual coherence'' (see e.g. \cite{foucart2013invitation}) hold to a much greater extent than existing theory for other approaches such as $\ell^1$-minimization or Iterative Hard Thresholding (IHT).
+Secondly, since the global minimizer of our functionals is the oracle solution, we obtain an estimate corresponding to \eqref{crt} where the involved constants are significantly smaller than $C_k$ (or other constants with a similar role found in the references).
+Thirdly, we show numerically that Forward-Backward Splitting (FBS) finds this in scenarios when competitors fail, thereby providing novel robust completely unbiased algorithms for compressed sensing (at least in the setting when $A$ has normalized Gaussian random columns).

 In Section~\ref{sec:mainResults} we present highlights from the theory, show some numerical results and compare with the traditional $\ell^1$-method \eqref{l1probdual}.
 In \ref{review} we give a brief review of the field.
 The remainder of the paper, Sections \ref{sec:unique}-\ref{seccardfix}, are devoted to developing the theory.